kannans89/RustRepo/24_Input_Output/24_Input_ouput.md

 ```

 ## Writing to Console

-We have used the  "print" or "println" macros to display text on the console.
-However, you can also use  the write() standard library function to display some text to the standard output .
+We have used the  `print` or `println` macros to display text on the console.
+However, you can also use  the `write()` standard library function to display some text to the standard output .

 Let us see an example.